alexfricker/lesson-planner/README.md

 cd .. && make runserver
 ```

+Docker is required to run this application.
+See [docker documentation](https://docs.docker.com/engine/install/) for details on how to install for your OS.

 ## CI/CD
 Example Gitlab CI file is included [.gitlab-ci.yml](./.gitlab-ci.yml) and builds a multiarch image for deployment to kubernetes.